Some of your Questions:

 Q. Do I have to be from one of the CCSA schools to attend?

-Students from any accredited US institution are welcome to attend CCSA programs!
+CCSA requires that each student earning credit attend an accredited US institution.
 Students from non-member schools will be registered for credit with CCSA's home institution of Western Kentucky University with the option to transfer the credit at the end of the program.

 Q. Can I join a course without registering for credit?